Forest and Restoration consultations

 The EU planning process is in full spate.

-Wild Europe just contributed to two consultations: on EU Forest Strategy and Restoration Targets.
+In December 2020 Wild Europe contributed to two consultations: on EU Forest Strategy and Restoration Targets.
 These are part of a wider process that includes determination of EU Timber Regulations, Land Use and Land Use Change and Forestry (the discordant LULUCF), with other measures to follow.

 At stake in this determination of policy over the next decade are our fast-disappearing ecosystems and their wildlife.